Kusini Yengi

-Kusini Boja Yengi (born 15 January 1999) is an Australian professional soccer player who plays as a striker for club Aberdeen and the Australia national team.
+Kusini Boja Yengi (born 15 January 1999) is an Australian professional soccer player who plays as a striker for Japanese side Sanfrecce Hiroshima on loan from club Aberdeen.
+He also represented the Australia national team.

 Early life

 Kusini Boja Yengi was born on 15 January 1999 in Adelaide, South Australia, to Ben, a refugee advocate born in what is now South Sudan who emigrated to Australia in the early 1970s, and Emma Yengi, a European English-born primatologist.

 Club career

 Adelaide United

 On 21 February 2020, Yengi made his debut for Adelaide United coming on as a substitute in the 67th minute in a 5–2 defeat to the Western Sydney Wanderers, the club he would join two years later.

 On 13 March 2021, he scored a goal and registered an assist against arch-rivals Melbourne Victory, with Yengi celebrating his goal by leaping over advertising hoardings and celebrating in front of Melbourne Victory supporters.

 Western Sydney Wanderers

 On 12 November 2022, Yengi, after an assist from Milos Ninkovic, scored the only goal to beat Sydney FC and win the Sydney Derby for the Western Sydney Wanderers, from then Yengi has scored in both Sydney Derbys at Allianz Stadium obtaining and assist from Amor Layouni.